Green Gifts

 • Make them dinner, breakfast in bed, or bake something special

-Certificates reflecting a person’s interest or everyday needs can be a perfect way to ensure your gift is as useful as it is gracious.
+Certificates reflecting a person’s interests or everyday needs can be a perfect way to ensure your gift is as useful as it is gracious.

 • For kids, start a savings account or give stocks or bonds.
 It’s fun to watch money grow and it teaches children the value of financial conservation.